Mario Vargas Llosa: Later personal life

-Llosa is an agnostic, "I was not a believer, nor was I an atheist either, but, rather, an agnostic".
+Vargas Llosa was an agnostic, "I was not a believer, nor was I an atheist either, but, rather, an agnostic".

-As for hobbies, he is fond of association football and is a supporter of Universitario de Deportes.
-The writer himself has confessed in his book A Fish in the Water since childhood he has been a fan of the 'cream colored' team from Peru, which was first seen in the field one day in 1946 when he was only 10 years old.
-In February 2011, Vargas Llosa was awarded an honorary life membership of this football club, in a ceremony which took place in the Monumental Stadium of Lima.
+Vargas Llosa declared himself a music lover and stated that he felt a special fondness for Gustav Mahler.
+He was fond of association football and was a supporter of Universitario de Deportes.
+In his book A Fish in the Water he confessed that from childhood he was a fan of the 'cream coloured' team from Peru, which he first saw play one day in 1946 when he was only 10 years old.
+In February 2011, Vargas Llosa was awarded an honorary life membership of this football club, in a ceremony that took place at Lima's Monumental Stadium.